mishelashala/zettelkasten/reference/Databases.md

 Captain, Fidel A., Six-Step Relation Database Design, p94

+#### Entity-Relationship Model

+"The E-R diagram is a conceptual model and represents the user's view of the datad and the logical structure of the database."

+Captain, Fidel A., Six-Step Relation Database Design, p94

 ### Implementation Models

 "[...] implementation models are concerned with the physical nature of the data and with how the data will be represented in the database."